dwavesystems/dwave-ocean-sdk/docs/concepts/index.rst

          The minimum distance between the ground state and the first excited state throughout any point in the anneal.

+      Model
+         A collection of variables with associated linear and quadratic biases.
+Sometimes referred to as a **problem**.

       Objective function
          A mathematical expression of the energy of a system as a function of binary variables representing the qubits.